-S No QUESTION ANSWER Blooms Level CLO CLO Code 15 What is OSI reference model?
+S No QUESTION ANSWER Blooms Level Course Outcome CLO CLO Code 15 What is OSI reference model?
 OSI (Open Systems Interconnection) is a reference model for how applications communicate over a network.
-Remember CLO2 CAIT003.02 16 What is TCP/IP?
+Remember CO 1 CLO2 AIT003.02 16 What is TCP/IP?
 The TCP/IP (Transmission Control Protocol/Internet Protocol), is a suite of communication protocols used to interconnect network devices on the internet.
-Remember CLO2 CAIT003.02 17 What is IP Address?
+Remember CO 1 CLO2 AIT003.02 17 What is IP Address?
 A unique string of numbers separated by full stops that identifies each computer using the Internet Protocol to communicate over a network.
-Remember CLO4 CAIT003.04 18 What is throughput? throughput is the amount of data moved successfully from one place to another in a given time period, and typically measured in bits per second (bps), as in megabits per second (Mbps) or gigabits per second (Gbps).
-Remember CLO3 CAIT003.04 19 What is network redundancy?
+Remember CO 1 CLO4 AIT003.04 18 What is throughput? throughput is the amount of data moved successfully from one place to another in a given time period, and typically measured in bits per second (bps), as in megabits per second (Mbps) or gigabits per second (Gbps).
+Remember CO 1 CLO3 AIT003.04 19 What is network redundancy?
 Network redundancy is a process through which additional or alternate instances of network devices, equipment and communication mediums are installed within network infrastructure.
-Remember CLO4 CAIT003.03 20 What is acknowledgement?
+Remember CO 1 CLO4 AIT003.03 20 What is acknowledgement?
 Acknowledgement is a signal passed between communicating processes, computers, or devices to signify acknowledgement, or receipt of message, as part of a communications protocol.
-Remember CLO3 CAIT003.03 21 What is Computer Network?
+Remember CO 1 CLO3 AIT003.03 21 What is Computer Network?
 A computer network is a group of computer systems and other computing hardware devices that are linked together through communication channels to facilitate communication and resource-sharing among a wide range of users.
 Networks are commonly categorized based on their characteristics.
-Remember CLO1 CAIT003.01 22 What is the meaning of Hardwired?
+Remember CO 1 CLO1 AIT003.01 22 What is the meaning of Hardwired?
 This means that all the workstations in the office plug into a network outlet using physical cabling to transport data to and from the server.
-Understand CLO3 CAIT003.03 23 What is a Router?
-Understand CLO2 CAIT003.02 24 What is virtual private network?
+Understand CO 1 CLO3 AIT003.03 23 What is a Router?
+This is your network's "air traffic controller."
+It routes all the data on your network to where it is supposed to go.
+It also assigns unique network addresses to all the computers (IP addresses).
+Routers can also hide the computer and devices that connect to it from the outside world (using Network Address Translation - NAT).
+To people on the Internet, your entire network looks like one computer (one IP address).
+This adds another layer of protection to the computers on your network.
+A router may contain a VPN server and/or a firewall.
+Read more about hubs, switches and routers.
+Understand CO 1 CLO2 AIT003.02 24 What is virtual private network?
 Communications across the Internet are inherently insecure.
 A virtual private network is a secure connection between two computers (VPN server and VPN client) You can think of the connection as a tunnel across the Internet.
 Only the two computers on the ends of the tunnel can see what is being transported in the tunnel.
-Understand CLO5 CAIT003.05
+Understand CO 1 CLO5 AIT003.05